A hiatal hernia occurs when the upper part of your stomach bulges through your diaphragm into your chest cavity.

 A hiatal hernia occurs when weakened muscle tissue allows your stomach to bulge up through your diaphragm.
 It's not always clear why this happens.
 But a hiatal hernia might be caused by:

 - Injury to the area, for example, after trauma or certain types of surgery

 - Being born with an unusually large hiatus

-- Persistent and intense pressure on the surrounding muscles, such as when coughing, vomiting or straining during a bowel movement, or while lifting heavy objects
+- Persistent and intense pressure on the surrounding muscles, such as while coughing, vomiting, straining during a bowel movement, exercising or lifting heavy objects

-Hiatal hernia is most common in people who are:
+Hiatal hernias are most common in people who are:

 Hiatal hernia care at Mayo Clinic

 - Sfara A, et al. The management of hiatal hernia: An update on diagnosis and treatment.
 Medicine and Pharmacy Reports.
 2019; doi:10.15386/mpr-1323.